Ultimate Software: Plenty Of Growth And No Disaster

 Is the company's success based on pricing/excessive discounting as has been suggested?
 Far be it for me to say that Ultimate and every other software vendor that has or will exist doesn't discount significantly and continuously in order to win deals.
 I think that any business where the incremental product cost of an additional unit is effectively zero will most likely find it advantageous to trade price for competitive wins.
 With a 97% renewal rate, the economic arguments for discounting are compelling.
 Ultimate has gone through its own transition in becoming a cloud vendor.
 As is the case with any transition, there were obviously rough spots and customers not entirely satisfied.
 Just for the record, during the conference call, in response to a question, management said that discounting isn't rife and is under careful control.
 I am inclined to believe that as is the case for any enterprise software, large and competitive deals will see some level of discounting, but not more now than in the past.

 But at the end of the day, Ultimate has a reasonably profitable business strategy that is leading operating trends to decent levels for investors.
-It would be tedious in the extreme to analyze all of the other standalone companies in the space, adjust for stock based comp and analyze cost trends and growth trends and try to evaluate some of the unique metrics of each competitor.
+It would be tedious in the extreme to analyze all of the other standalone companies in the space, adjust for stock-based comp, and analyze cost trends and growth trends, and try to evaluate some of the unique metrics of each competitor.
 But in the next section, I will simply look at Ultimate's cost trends on an absolute basis and see if there are specific trends and insights that can be drawn.

 Costs and revenue growth: The two sides of the argument